Yoga to Assist Recovery

 Weaving the stories of myth and yoga philosophy throughout, Katherine will offer a practice based on each student's ability to experience awareness.
 Yoga is not about purity and not about letting go of anything as much as it is a process of discovering our strength.

 Yoga Alliance Continuing Education Credits are available for participants.

 Katherine has been conducting this training since 2016.

 To schedule a workshop or to find out about the next scheduled training please contact Katherine.

 Read Katherine's Embodyoga® Blog Post:

 "Teaching Yoga with Awareness: Embodyoga®

 is available for sale.

-Katherine also teaches a bi-weekly chair yoga practice that is Trauma-Sensitive and designed to assist students in recovery.
+Katherine also teaches chair yoga practice that is Trauma-Sensitive and designed to assist students in recovery.

-Katherine Tancredi, MA, e-ryt 500, teaches at Yoga Center Amherst and at Walden Behavioral Care, an Eating Disorders Recovery Care Center in Amherst, MA.
-This workshop is for yoga teachers, yoga teacher trainees and those interested in the use of yoga and embodiment practices for the treatment of disordered eating and body image issues.
+Katherine Tancredi, MA, E-RYT 500, YACEP teaches at Shraddha Yoga.
+These workshops are for yoga teachers, yoga teacher trainees, and individuals interested in the use of yoga and embodiment practices for the treatment of disordered eating and body image issues.